 Check out 7 types of timeline design here.

 What’s inside Hand drawn Arrows set?

-The collection contains 124 various arrows vector shapes on 22 slides in 3 hand-drawn graphical styles: charcoal line, ink lines with scribble filling, freehand doodle pencil style.
+The collection contains 124 various arrow vector shapes on 22 slides in 3 hand-drawn graphical styles: charcoal line, ink lines with scribble filling, and freehand doodle pencil style.
 You can choose colors to correspond with your brand and the color scheme and layout of your presentation.
 All arrows and shapes are editable vector artwork so you can adjust them as needed, using standard PowerPoint tools.
-And they remain razor sharp also if you resize them, unlike bitmap pictures.
+And they remain razor-sharp also if you resize them, unlike bitmap pictures.